Filipino name: Chinese

 Chinese Filipinos whose ancestors came to the Philippines from 1898 onward usually have single syllable Chinese surnames.
-On the other hand, most Chinese Filipinos with ancestors that came to the Philippines prior to 1898 usually have multisyllablic Chinese surnames such as Gokongwei, Ongpin, Pempengco, Yuchengco, Teehankee, and Yaptinchay among such others.
+On the other hand, most Chinese Filipinos with ancestors that came to the Philippines prior to 1898 usually have multisyllabic Chinese surnames such as Gokongwei, Ongpin, Pempengco, Yuchengco, Teehankee, and Yaptinchay among such others.
 They were originally full Chinese names that were transliterated into Spanish orthography and adopted as surnames.

 Common single-syllable Chinese Filipino surnames are Tan (陳), Lim (林), Chua (蔡), Uy (黃) and Ong (王).
 Most such surnames are spelled according to their Hokkien pronunciation.

 There are also multiple syllable Chinese surnames that are Spanish transliterations of Hokkien words.
 Surnames like Tuazon (大孫, eldest grandson), Dizon (二孫, second grandson), Samson/Sanson (三孫, grandson), Sison (四孫, fourth grandson), Gozun/Gozum/Gozon/Goson (五孫, fifth grandson), Lacson (六孫, sixth grandson), Tecson/Ticzon/Tiongson/Teoxon (德孫/提克宗/頂客/东阳顺, seventh grandson), Sioson (西奥森, eight grandson) and Hizon (希森, ninth grandson) are examples of transliterations of designations that use the Hokkien suffix -son (孫) used as surnames for some Chinese Filipinos who trace their ancestry from Chinese immigrants to the Philippines during the Spanish colonial era.
 The surname Son/Sun (孫) is listed in the Classical Chinese text Hundred Family Surnames, perhaps shedding light on the Hokkien suffix -son used here as a surname alongside some sort of accompanying enumeration scheme.